-artisan / -al: Used to indicate authenticity or hand-made quality, though often in non-artisanal goods.
+artisan / -al: Used to indicate authenticity or hand-made quality; misused often for non-artisanal goods.
 Similar vapid terms include high-quality and homemade.
-Unless you are referring to skilled craft or its products, do not use.
+Use only when referring to skilled crafts and their products.

 benefits: Often used to indicate meaningless alternatives to pay and vacation.
 Popularized in the tech startup community to incentivize employees to spend more time at the office.